LTUC/amman-dotnet-401d2/Curriculum/Class26/Resources/Introduction.md

 ## What is Identity
 Identity is the ability to add Authentication and Authorization to your web application.
 This includes registrations, logins, restricted access to specific members, and authentication through Facebook, Google, Twitter, etc...

+ASP.NET Core Identity was created to help with the security and management of users.
+It provides this abstraction layer between the application and the users/role data.
+We can use the API in it's entirety, or just bits and pieces as we need (such as the salting/hashing by itself) or email services.
+Combines well with EFCore and SQL Server.

+There is a lot of flexibility within ASP.NET Core Identity.
+We have the ability to take leave whatever we want.

+Let's open up with some very basic definitions:

+### Authentication

+Authentication is the process of determining **Who you are**

+### Authorization

+Authorization revolves around **what you are allowed to do** Example is permissions.

 ## Demo